Course Catalog

 Upon reenrollment, the student must attain a minimum 2.0 GPA for the semester and have a cumulative GPA of 2.00 or higher to return to satisfactory academic standing.
 Failure to meet this requirement will result in a subsequent dismissal.

-Disciplinary Dismissal
+Reenrollment After Disciplinary Dismissal

-A student who was dismissed for disciplinary reasons under the student code of conduct procedures outlined in the catalog (see pages General policies and Procedures) must complete all requirements imposed as part of their sanctions.
+A student who was dismissed for disciplinary reasons under the student code of conduct procedures outlined in the catalog (see pages General Policies and Procedures) must complete all requirements imposed as part of their sanctions.
 The welfare and safety of the student body and staff will be considered when sanctions are imposed.

 Residency Requirement